joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/06/02/climate/national-petroleum-reserve-alaska-trump-drilling.html

 **After Several Attacks, Heightened Anxiety Among American Jews**\
-`The attack in Colorado on a march for Israeli hostages on Sunday contributed to a sense that simply existing in public as a Jewish person is increasingly dangerous.`\
+`The attack in Colorado on a march in support of hostages held in Gaza contributed to a sense that simply existing in public as a Jewish person is increasingly dangerous.`\
 https://nytimes.com/2025/06/02/us/boulder-antisemitism.html

 **That Cup of Coffee May Have a Longer-Term Perk**\